andyagdw/bootcamp_coding_tasks/README.md

 # Software Engineering Bootcamp Projects 🎆

 Hello👋, welcome to my repository where I've compiled some of the Python projects I completed during my software engineering bootcamp journey at HyperionDev and CoGrammar.
-Each project demonstrates my learning progress and showcases various skills I've acquired.
+Each project demonstrates my learning progress and showcases various skills that
+I've acquired.
 Feel free to explore them 😄.

 ## Projects